CFHS code : CL115

 Emma Florence Bausor [nee Haase] (13 December 1870 – 29 June 1949)

 Emma Florence was the only child of Martha (née Sabberton) and James Alfred Haase, and appears to have been known as Queenie throughout her life.
 She was born in Islington.
 She appears on the 1871 census aged 4 months old living at 12 Cross Street, with her mother and leather seller father.
 Her mother Martha died when she was 5 months old.
-She appears to have grown up in Cambridge, with mother’s sisters Mary Ann & Harriet Sabberton.
-She was in at 5 Bridge St in 1881 and Brunswick walk in 1891 & 1901.
+She appears to have grown up in Cambridge, with mother’s sisters Mary Ann and Harriet Sabberton.
+She was in at 5 Bridge Street in 1881 and Brunswick Walk in 1891 & 1901.
 After the death of her Aunt Mary Ann in 1903 she married Harold Bausor at St Matthew’s Church in Brixton on 15th December 1905.

 The couple lived at 4St Barnabas Road, 20 Station Road and 97 Tenison Road and do not appear to have had any children.
 William worked as a science tutor.
 She was widowed aged 61 years old, and continued to live at Lynfield, 19 Tenison Avenue.
 She died there in 1949 aged 78 years old.

 [If you have any further information about this person, please contact us at Friendsofmillroadcemetery@gmail.com